robert-butts/incubator-trafficcontrol/docs/source/api/deliveryservices.rst

 	.. warning:: This number will not be correct if keys are manually replaced using the API, as the key generation API does not increment it!

+:consistentHashRegex: If defined, this is a regex used for the pattern based consistent hashing feature.
+It is only applicable for HTTP and Steering Delivery Services
 :tenantId:            The integral, unique identifier of the tenant who owns this Delivery Service
 :trRequestHeaders:    If defined, this takes the form of a string of HTTP headers to be included in Traffic Router access logs for requests - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
 :trResponseHeaders:   If defined, this takes the form of a string of HTTP headers to be included in Traffic Router responses - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_